steffenmueller4/steffenmueller4.github.io/_posts/2022-10-13-with-four-key-metrics-towards-development-excellence.md

 As described in the [previous section](#four-key-metrics), we still need to find a good way to measure and use the quality metrics, MTTR and Change Fail Percentage, of the Four Key Metrics for our purposes.
 Furthermore, there is a new metric, Reliability, mentioned in the State of DevOps Report 2021 that we want measure (see: {% cite Smith2021 %}).

-For me personally, this is the third time I am leading a cross-functional engineering team via the practices proclaimed by the book Accelerate {% cite Forsgren2018 %} towards a better CD and SDP.
+For me personally, this is the third time I am leading a cross-functional engineering team following the practices of "Accelerate" {% cite Forsgren2018 %} towards a better CD and SDP.
 I can draw a positive conclusion for all three times: Everytime there was a positive result in the SDP.
-This time the team, additionally, started to measure the Four Key Metrics to steer the SDP efforts into the right direction.
+This time the team, additionally, started to measure the Four Key Metrics to steer the SDP improvements.
-It really helps to find difficulties in your CD and to improve the SDP (see also: [this section](#four-key-metrics)).
+It really helped us to visualize the SDP (see also: [this section](#four-key-metrics)).

-During those three times with the different teams, I also realized very complicated situations where the team did not understand the ideas and benefits of CD or the importance of a high SDP.
+While implementing the book's measures, there were also team members challenging measures or even the entire effort.
-For example, I always have had a lot of discussions while introducing and insisting on Trunk-based Development.
+For example, I have always had a lot of discussions while introducing and insisting on Trunk-based Development.
 Oftentimes, the teams wanted to run other strategies such as [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or other non-trunk-based development styles.
 Especially, when there was a Quality Assurance (QA) team involved, the wish to practice Trunk-based Development was oftentimes very hard or even not achievable due to QA wanting to check every change before a deployment.

-Also, the team at [HUK-Autoservice](https://www.huk-autoservice.de) struggled with Trunk-based Development in the beginning.
+Also, the current team struggled with Trunk-based Development in the beginning.
 When we have started, discussions about Gitflow have come up to avoid shipping broken features to production.
 It was hard to convince the team to rather improve the testing capabilities such as unit, integration, and e2e tests instead of adapting the way we work with Git.
 As mentioned, it is essential to work with Trunk-based Development (see also: [this section](#technical-basis)).